akshayshanker/Infinite-dimensional-reading-list/README.md

 a summary of the contribution.

 Additions of good papers to the reading list and amendments too summaries of contribution are welcome.

+Thank you to John Stachurski for supporting the project.